-GUIDELINES FOR CHAMPIONSHIP EVENT ORGANISERS
+GUIDELINES FOR EVENT ORGANISERS

-2025 Event Planning Schedule
+2026 Event Planning Schedule

 Entry information via supersprintnsw.com